 Module E introduces students to the Health Insurance Claim Form (HCFA-1500), and provides the student with the experience of completing various claim forms as part of their hands-on experiences.
-Students will learn the process of hospital billing and will complete and process the UB-92 claim form.
-Students will gain an understanding of the purpose and function of state and federal disability insurance and the steps to filing a claim.
+Students will learn the process of hospital billing and will complete and process the UB-92 claim for.
 Students will also develop an understanding of basic anatomy and physiology of the digestive, reproductive, and urinary systems and medical terminology associated with these systems.
 Students will continue to develop speed and accuracy on the computer keyboard throughout the program.
 Students build upon their professional development skills by learning how to dress for success.
+No prerequisites.

-Once a student has completed Modules A - E, he or she will be placed in their final module of training, as chosen by the school administration, in an on-campus practicum experience or out in the field in an approved externship facility.
+Once a student has completed Modules A-E, he or she will be placed in their final module of training, as chosen by the school administration in an on-campus practicum experience or out in the field in an approved externship facility.